wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 With all this information, please get in touch with our customer support.

-## Do I need any firewall settings?
+## Do I need to change any firewall settings in order to use SAML?

 No.